emad-eldin1/Calculator-flask-app/README.md

 ```
 3. Run the Application:
 ```
-python app.py
+python3 app.py
 ```
-### The application should now be accessible at http://localhost:5000 in your web browser.
+### The application should now be accessible at http://localhost:8000 in your web browser.

 ## Running Tests
 ```
-python -m unittest test_app.py
+python3 -m unittest test_app.py
 ```

 -----